An AI-controlled fighter jet took the Air Force leader for a historic ride. What that means for war

 The AI-controlled F-16, called Vista, flew Kendall in lightning-fast maneuvers at more than 550 miles an hour that put pressure on his body at five times the force of gravity.
 It went nearly nose to nose with a second human-piloted F-16 as both aircraft raced within 1,000 feet of each other, twisting and looping to try force their opponent into vulnerable positions.

 At the end of the hourlong flight, Kendall climbed out of the cockpit grinning.
-He said he’d seen enough during his flight that he’d trust this still-learning AI with the ability to decide whether or not to launch weapons.
+He said he’d seen enough during his flight that he’d trust this still-learning AI with the ability to decide whether or not to launch weapons in war.

 There's a lot of opposition to that idea.
 Arms control experts and humanitarian groups are deeply concerned that AI one day might be able to autonomously drop bombs that kill people without further human consultation, and they are seeking greater restrictions on its use.